 Today, Burke is the leading ski racing academy in the United States, partnering with the U.S. Ski Team, and having produced numerous national team members and Olympians along the way.
 Our alumni include:

-- 5 competitors at the 2014 Sochi Winter Games
+- 5 alumni competitors at the 2014 Sochi Winter Games

-- 6 alumni scheduled to compete at the 2018 PyeongChang Winter Games
+- 6 alumni competitors at the 2018 PyeongChang Winter Games

 To learn more about the history of BMA, read Sport Illustrated’s 1978 feature on the school.
 While we’ve come a long way since then, we are proud of our roots and how it all began.